The Politics of Colour: How Artists Use Palette to Make a Statement

 The Politics of Colour in Social Movements

-Meanwhile, the rainbow flag that symbolises LGBTQ+ pride is an example of how colour can transcend art and enter the realm of activism.
-Designed by artist Gilbert Baker in 1978, the rainbow flag is a celebration of diversity, inclusion, and acceptance, with each colour representing a different aspect of the LGBTQ+ experience.
-Red symbolises life, orange for healing, yellow for sunlight, green for nature, blue for harmony, and purple for spirit.
-Through this simple yet profound use of colour, the flag has become a rallying point for the LGBTQ+ community, turning a visual element into a powerful symbol for human rights and equality.
+In a vibrant contrast, the rainbow flag of the LGBTQ+ community demonstrates how colour can transcend artistic expression to become a global emblem of activism.
+Designed by artist Gilbert Baker in 1978, the flag is a masterclass in symbolic colour coding.
+Each stripe carries a specific meaning: red for life, orange for healing, yellow for sunlight, green for nature, blue for harmony, and purple for spirit.
+This simple yet deeply considered design transforms abstract values into a visible, unifying banner.
+It has become a rallying point and a declaration of existence, turning a spectrum of hues into an enduring symbol for human rights, diversity, and the unyielding pursuit of acceptance.

 Source: Daisuke Yokota